Multi-Agents (Advanced)

 Let's create a simple multi-agent system where agents communicate via a shared message queue.

 For simplicity, these will be overly-simplified mock tools/nodes.
-For a more in-depth implementation, check the implementations in our cookbook for or - more TypeScript examples coming soon (!).
+For a more in-depth implementation, check the implementations in our cookbook for Multi-Agent Taboo Game (Python) or Agent with A2A Protocol (Python) - more TypeScript examples coming soon (PRs welcome!).

 1. Define Agent Node